Skip to content

 • Placeholders defined by scripts follow the format %script:<scriptname>_<placeholder>%.

-• Your placeholder replacer function should take two parameters, offline_player and placeholder.
+• Regular placeholder replacer functions should take two parameters, offline_player and placeholder.
 You can name them whatever you like.
 It will be called when the placeholder is used. offline_player is the player associated with the placeholder, if there is one. placeholder is the specific placeholder that was used.

-• Register your placeholder with PySpigot's placeholder manager using registerPlaceholder(placeholder_function) or registerPlaceholder(placeholder_function, author, version).
+• Register your placeholder with PySpigot's placeholder manager using registerPlaceholder(placeholder_function, relational_placeholder_function) or registerPlaceholder(placeholder_function, relational_placeholder_function, author, version).

 • Each script can only have one placeholder expansion registered at a time.
 Check the placeholder parameter of your replacer function (using if and elif) to handle multiple placeholders.